 - OnePlus 7: Dual rear (48MP+5MP), front camera within notch (16MP)

-The OnePlus 7 Pro has a pop up 16-megapixel front camera, and a triple rear camera made up of a 48-megapixel main sensor, a 16-megapixel ultra wide sensor and an 8-megapixel telephoto lens.
+The OnePlus 7 Pro has a pop-up 16-megapixel front camera, and a triple rear camera made up of a 48-megapixel main sensor, a 16-megapixel ultra-wide sensor and an 8-megapixel telephoto lens.
 It's a much more comprehensive offering than previous phones, with better results, so if photography is important then the Pro is the phone for you.

 - OnePlus 7 Pro: 4000mAh